47chapters/letsgo/docs/how-to/develop-the-frontend.md

 ### Get tenants and current tenant

-A logged in user can manage one or more tenants they have permissions to (read more about tenants and users [here](../backgound/tenants-and-users.md)).
+A logged-in user can manage one or more tenants they have permission to (read more about tenants and users [here](../backgound/tenants-and-users.md)).
 LetsGo provides the `useTenant` hook to determine the set of tenants the user has access to as well as the current tenant selected in the dashboard.

 Here is a simple example of using the `useTenant` hook: